nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221017033638/README.md

 # Funday Sunday: Taking down the INSANE-ranked TryHackMe's Takedown alh4zr3d

 - concept of `Funday Sunday: Taking down the INSANE-ranked TryHackMe's Takedown alh4zr3d`
+- comments on SANS certs (at around 16 minutes in)
+  - good certs for defensive side
+  - look good on resume
+  - would not pay for self - get org to pay
+- huskyhacks box - alh4zr3d is hacking a box from a community member
+  - insane rated box

 ```
 ```